Asa-Hopkins/MinGap/README.md

 `g++ -O3 -march=native MinGap.cpp -o MinGap`

 ## Example Usage
-The inputs to the program are:
+The inputs to the program are: \
-`n` - number of spins per problem
+`n` - number of spins per problem \
-`filename` - the name of the file to store problem instances.
-The format is a bit dodgy currently, I basically put all the necessary info into a struct and then save the struct.
+`num_min` - the number of small minima the problem must have \
-`problems` - how many problems to generate
+`problems` - how many problems to generate and check.
+Only the instances with small gaps are saved.

-So the following would work
+So the following would work \
-`./MinGap 12 10000`
+`./MinGap 6 1 10000` \
+and the resulting file contains 200 instances with small gaps.

 Other parameters can be edited in the code directly